lingping-fuzzy/meta-heuristic-for-fECG/README.md

 Parameter instruction:

-    personID: in dataset, we have 12 person, you name one personID you use.
+    *personID*: in dataset, we have 12 person, you name one personID you use.

-    mirror: a parameter how you construct the data, similar as in LMS
+   *mirror*: a parameter how you construct the data, similar as in LMS

     type(Tc): Tc(1 or 2), it defines how you change the coeffient, dynamic or constant.

-    initial mu-parameter: a value, just an initial step size parameter in LMS.
+   * initial mu-parameter*: a value, just an initial step size parameter in LMS.

     then
-    'N': population size
+    *'N'*: population size

-    'D': window size
+    *'D'*: window size

-    'maxFE', maximum fitness evaluation time
+    *'maxFE'*, maximum fitness evaluation time

 More details to use PlatEMO, please check the [instructions here](https://github.com/BIMK/PlatEMO)

 -[Esay-TO-GO] if you download the entire CODE, just run

-    platemo('algorithm',@GA ,'problem',{@Fetal_problem, personID, mirror, type(Tc), initial mu-parameter},'N',15, 'D', 20,'maxFE', 100 , 'save', 2)
+    *platemo('algorithm',@GA ,'problem',{@Fetal_problem, personID, mirror, type(Tc), initial mu-parameter},'N',15, 'D', 20,'maxFE', 100 , 'save', 2)*